The Bank Branch of the Future: Consumers Prefer Hybrid Experiences

 In a recent webinar, Alyson Clarke, Principal Analyst with Forrester, and I discussed the dynamics of in-person and remote banking, and what banks and other financial institutions need to do to modernize the way they interact with customers in the branch.
 We discussed a hybrid operating model, one that merges digital empowerment with human expertise and assistance.
 Essentially combining the brick-and-mortar branch model with virtual banking, because research shows consumers prefer hybrid experiences versus an entirely digital experience.

 Below is a 5-minute summary of the key points covered in the webinar.
 To hear the whole presentation, follow this link.

 The Evolving Role of the Branch Network

-To get an idea of the current landscape in the banking industry, OneSpan polled webinar participants on how COVID-19 has impacted their branch-related initiatives.
+To get an idea of the current landscape in the banking industry, OneSpan polled webinar participants on how events in recent years impacted their branch-related initiatives.
 From the responses, 8% said they had closed branches or had plans for branch closures.
 And while almost 35% said they were shifting resources to digital channels, 26% were investing in transforming the branch experience.

 In fact, despite the rise in popularity of digital banking services, on a per capita basis, very little has actually changed in terms of branch closures, according to Clarke.

 Consumers still want to visit physical branches.
 Although they don't visit branches to do day-to-day transactions because they can do these activities through online banking or mobile banking, they will visit the branch for more complex activities.
 Especially since in-person interaction helps drive customer trust and reassurance that transactions are completed correctly.